OpenMDAO/RevHack2020/solution_approaches/how_big.md

 If we had been hand differentiating these components, I would have gladly traded that run-time for less effort on the derivatives.

-### Counter Example: OpenAeroStruct stability derivative optimization
+### Counter Example: OpenAeroStruct (OAS) stability derivative optimization

 Of course, it wouldn't be a rule of thumb if there were not counter examples.
 We didn't have to look very far, since a different hackathon problem provided it!

-OpenAeroStruct is a low-fidelity aerostructural solver, built natively in OpenMDAO.
+OpenAeroStruct (OAS) is a low-fidelity aerostructural solver, built natively in OpenMDAO.
 It tends to have many smaller components in order to make the derivatives easier to hand-derive.
 However (skipping a lot of details), when solving this problem we found that modest sized meshes were pretty slow.
 We used the OpenMDAO profiling tools to see that the cause of the problem was that there were a couple of components with outputs that got massive (i.e. the size of the arrays got very large) as the mesh grew and OpenMDAO's direct linear solver was bogging down a bit.